 Our gastroenterologists have undergone extensive training in the evaluation of digestive diseases and are constipation management experts.
 Our mission is to provide safe and effective therapies in a warm and welcoming environment.

-★ ★ ★ ★ ★The entire staff were welcoming and made the visit quick and seamless.
-The office is clean and the staff even make a point in offering coffee or water while you wait.
+★ ★ ★ ★ ★The entire staff was welcoming and made the visit quick and seamless.
+The office is clean, and the staff even make a point in offering coffee or water while you wait.
 The doctor was very friendly and to the point.
 Highly recommend choosing this office.

-- Straining during at least 25% of bowel movements
+- Straining during at least 25% of bowel movements;

-- Lumpy or hard stools in at least 25% of bowel movements
+- Lumpy or hard stools in at least 25% of bowel movements;

 - Fewer than three bowel movements each week.